Covid 19 - FAQ's

 Could my child have COVID-19?

-Follow Government guidance and advice.
-Please ensure you follow government guidance to protect the preschool community.
-Call 111 for advice or click here to view NHS guidance
+There are 3 main symptoms please view NHS government guidance and advice.
+Please ensure you follow government guidance to protect the nursery community.
+Call 111, or for advice, click here

-In the event we have staff shortages, the pre-school could not operate, would we be charged?
+In the event we have staff shortages, and the nursery could not operate, would we be charged?

-I do not see this scenario occurring as we have a fantastic keen staffing team, however if we were unable to accommodate your child we would refund that day.
+I do not see this scenario occurring as we have a fantastic, dedicated team, however if we were unable to accommodate your child we would refund that day.

-Will I be informed if there is a confirmed case in the pre school?
+Will I be informed if there is a confirmed case in the nursery?

-If there is a confirmed case of Covid-19 in the pre school, and you choose not to send your child will you be charged?
+If there is a confirmed case of Covid-19 in the nursery, and you choose not to send your child will you be charged?

 There is an increased risk of infection from a confirmed case, but there is also a risk from children or staff without symptoms.
-However, we will track exactly which children and staff any confirmed case has been in contact with and communicate.
+However, we will track exactly which children and staff any confirmed case has been in contact with and communicate this to all concerned so they can take a test themselves, and their children, to see if they have the virus – in which case they would need to isolate as per the government guidance.

 We will follow the guidance given by public Heath England as per any other notifiable virus.
 Staff will spend more time on cleaning and hygiene, and less on administration and record keeping.